AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 ![Platform UI image showing the destination details screen.l](../../assets/catalog/advertising/liveramp-distribution/liveramp-distribution-destination-details.png)

 * **[!UICONTROL Name]**: Fill in the preferred name for your destination connection.
 * **[!UICONTROL Description]**: Enter a description for your destination.
-Use a description which will help you easily identify the purpose of this destination.
+Use a description which helps you easily identify the purpose of this destination.
-* **[!UICONTROL Destination]**: Use the drop-down menu to select the destination you want to activate audiences to.
+* **[!UICONTROL Destination]**: Use the drop-down menu to select the destination to which you want to activate audiences.
 The destination you select here directly affects what you see in the [destination-specific settings](#destination-settings) screen.
 * **[!UICONTROL Integration]**: Select the integration account that you want to use for your destination.
 * **[!UICONTROL Identifier]**: Select the identifiers supported by your destination.
 Currently, all the destinations have their supported identifiers prefilled in the drop-down menu.